|

 There were 15 cruisers, the :

-The onlysurvivor of America's Spanish-American War fleet, she is now a museum ship at Philadelphia, Pennsylvania.
+Olympia The only survivor of America's Spanish-American War fleet, she is now a museum ship at Philadelphia, Pennsylvania.

 In 1897, five new battle ships were ordered.
 These the Illinois, the Kearsarge, the Kentucky, the Alabama, and the Wisconsin 11,525 tons each, and will practically double the fighting strength of the navy's first line.
 None of them had been launched at the outbreak of war with Spain.
 At the head of the list of ships in actual service there stood seven great engines of warfare which in speed, armament, and general efficiency were well prepared to meet anything of their inches on the sea.
 These included the four first-class battle ships four floating fortresses, carrying twelve- and thirteen-inch guns, making from fifteen and a half to seventeen knots an hour, and costing more than three million dollars each